 In our isolated society that seems to have such a negative stereotype about older people, it can be very common to feel overwhelmed at times as we approach the shores of this new land.
 But, “white knuckling it” through overwhelm all alone is probably not the wisest plan.
 Many studies have shown that isolation, stress and loneliness are not good for overall physical and emotional health including this one recently published by the University of California, San Francisco called: “Loneliness linked to serious health risks for problems and death among elderly“.

-All Licensed Marriage & Family Therapists receive a deep training in counseling-psychology, a variety of evidence-based treatment models and solid intervention techniques.
+Most Licensed Marriage & Family Therapists receive a deep training in counseling-psychology, a variety of evidence-based treatment models and solid intervention techniques.
 Similar to geriatric MD’s, however, geriatric or gerontological psychotherapists also have extensive additional training and experience in addressing the myriad of issues which we encounter in our mature years.
 Many more pieces of our overall health and well-being “puzzle” come into play.
-We, at age 70 or 80 or up, do not face the same developmental tasks and stages of a 40 year old!
+We, at age 70 or 80 or 90 or better, do not face the same developmental tasks and stages of a 40 year old!

 For instance, all of these pieces are part of what we typically experience in mid and later life:

 - a constantly changing physical health status

 - the interplay and side effects of multiple medications